Don't translate your documentation (yet)

 Technical setup

 Use internationalization (i18n) tooling built for documentation.
+The basic approach:

 Choose a primary language (usually English)